Frz-profile/MySQL_ETL_Pipeline/README.md

 - [Usage](#usage)

 ## Introduction
 This project demonstrates a simple ETL (Extract, Transform, Load) process where data is extracted from a CSV file, transformed (e.g., data cleaning and formatting), and loaded into a MySQL database.
-It's a great introduction to data engineering concepts and practices.

 ## Project Structure
 project-directory/